-- An application for admission, accompanied by a written proposal (300-500 words) for a research topic; - Official transcripts from a regionallyaccredited institution showing receipt of a bachelor's degree with a minimum undergraduate GPA of 3.0; - Evidence of graduate level preparation (including an appropriate graduate writing seminar, or equivalent) that warrants admission to graduate
+- An application for admission, accompanied by a written proposal (300-500 words) for a research topic. - Official transcripts from a regionallyaccredited institution showing receipt of a bachelor's degree with a minimum undergraduate GPA of 3.0. - Evidence of graduate level preparation (including an appropriate graduate writing seminar, or equivalent) that warrants admission to graduate research in the proposed area(s) of research; evidence of adequate preparation may include (but is not limited to) the following: - Official transcripts from an accredited institution showing the accumulation of a minimum of 15 semester credits of graduate coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Advanced specialization at the undergraduate level through a minimum of 20 upper division semester credits in coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Evidence of advanced scholarly research activities directly related to the proposed research topic in the form of papers, articles, and reviews in peer-reviewed publications, presentations at professional meetings/societies, published monographs;

-- Official transcripts from an accredited institution showing the accumulation of a minimum of 15 semester credits of graduate coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Advanced specialization at the undergraduate level through a minimum of 20 upper division semester credits in coursework directly related to the proposed research topic, with a minimum grade of "B" for each course; - Evidence of advanced scholarly research activities directly related to the proposed research topic in the form of papers, articles, and reviews in peer-reviewed publications, presentations at professional meetings/societies, published monographs, etc. - Evidence of other substantial and scholarly professional activity directly related to the proposed area of research. - Satisfactory scores on the Graduate Record Exam (GRE). - 4.
-Two letters of reference from academic experts in the proposed research area, one of which may be from a prospective NCU faculty supervisor/mentor. - 5.
+- Evidence of other substantial and scholarly professional activity directly related to the proposed area of research; or - Satisfactory scores on the Graduate Record Exam (GRE). - Two letters of reference from academic experts in the proposed research area, one of which may be from a prospective Bushnell University faculty supervisor/mentor.

 Applicants who do not meet prerequisite requirements for admission may be granted conditional admission with a specified plan and timetable for making up deficiencies.
-Though it may be possible for some prerequisite deficiencies to be absolved through regular course work at NCU, the University does not guarantee the availability of such course work and the making up of prerequisites remains the responsibility of the Student.
+Though it may be possible for some prerequisite deficiencies to be absolved through regular course work at Bushnell University, the University does not guarantee the availability of such course work and the making up of prerequisites remains the responsibility of the student.

-6. N.B.: The faculty admission committee, consisting of faculty in the NCU School of Christian Ministry, reserves the right to judge the level of adequacy presented by any or all of the documentation provided.
+N.B.: The faculty admission committee, consisting of faculty in the Bushnell University School of Christian Ministry, reserves the right to judge the level of adequacy presented by any or all of the documentation provided.